RicardoBalderrabano/Aeropendulum/README.md

 The software for controlling the aeropendulum was developed using C and is executed on the STM32F445RE microcontroller.
 The system’s de-sign is centered around acquiring sensor data from the MPU6050, pro-cessing it with a complementary filter, and then using a PID controller to adjust the speed of brushless motor via PWM signals.
 A breakdown of the key components of the software is described:

 ## Main control loop
+The core of the program operates within a loop that continuously reads sensor data, calculates the requires motor speed using PID control, and applies the PWM signal to the motor to maintain the stability.
 ```c
   // Main loop to process incoming commands and execute PID control
   while (1) {